Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 Pairs of ideas joined by "and", "or", or "but" should be written in parallel form.

-+ List of ideas should be written in parallel form:
++ A list of ideas should be written in parallel form:
   + Unparallel
   > Locusts denuded fields in Utah, rural Iowa was washed away by torrents, and in Arizona, the cotton was shriveled by the placing heat.
   + Parallel